 The use of essential oils as a healing modality has been used for centuries.
 I use proprietary blends made especially for me to use during a treatment.
 You can purchase roller ball applicator bottles for use at home.
 The oils are based on Chinese principles for the 5 Elements and their respective properties.

-My assessments include any relevant yoga postures, meditation or breathing techniques.
+At times my assessments include any relevant yoga postures, meditation or breathing techniques.
 I will teach you these exercises to do at home as part of your self care program.
+Additionally, you may book a private yoga session tailored to your specific needs.